GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.1.md

 It was difficult to remember all the names and faces of who I've been talking to.
 A few of them however...
 I won't forget that easily.

-“There are all kinds of people out there.
+<div class="text-quoted">“There are all kinds of people out there.
 People who joined the Robotics Club.
-Jun-chan, Subaru-kun and Kona-chan..."
+Jun-chan, Subaru-kun and Kona-chan..."</div>

 Admittedly, none of them joined of their own accord.
 However, devoting their talents to GunBuild-1, all of them pursued their individual dreams.